rcombs/node-PLM/README.md

 `modem.sendINSTEON(message, callback)`
 -------------------
 This method sends an INSTEON direct message from the modem.
 The message should be an `INSTEONMessage`. `callback` will be called when either the modem returns an error, the device replies, or either the modem or the device times out.
 The arguments are `callback(error, message)`, where `message` is the `INSTEONMessage` `ACK` sent by the device and `error` is either false (if the operation was successful) or one of `MODEM_NAK`, `MODEM_TIMEOUT`, `DEVICE_NAK`, or `DEVICE_TIMEOUT`.
-If the error is `DEVICE_TIMEOUT`, the `message` will still be provided.
+If the error is `DEVICE_NAK`, the `message` will still be provided.
 For other errors, `message` will be `undefined`.

 `modem.sendCommand(command, callback, jump)`
 --------------------------------------
 This method queues a command to be sent over the serial link to the modem, and tries to advance the queue.
 If the modem is busy with another command, this will return `false`, but the message will still be queued.
-If the `callback` arg is present, `callback(status, replyData, commandNumber)` will be called when the modem sends a reply.
+If the `callback` arg is present, `callback(error, replyData, commandNumber)` will be called when the modem sends a reply.
 Arguments are:
-- `status` is a `Boolean`; `true` indicates the command was successful; `false` indicates a failure (taken from the raw reply's `ACK/NAK` byte)
+- `error` is either `false` or an error (either `MODEM_NAK` or `MODEM_TIMEOUT`),
 - `replyData` is a `Buffer` containing the modem's response data, not including the `STX`, command number, or `ACK/NAK` bytes.
 - `commandNumber` is a `Number` which should match the first byte of your original `command`.
 By default, `sendCommand` will `push` new commands on the end of the queue, but if your command is high-priority, you can set `jump` to `true`, and your command will be `unshift`ed onto the front of the queue.

 `modem.dequeue()`
 -----------------
 This method attempts to send the first item in the command queue to the modem.
-If the modem is busy, this method will return false.
-Otherwise, it will call `modem.sendCommandNow` with the first item in the queue, prepare event listeners and timeouts for the reply, and remove the item.
+If the modem is busy, this method will return `false`.
+Otherwise, it will call `modem.sendCommandNow` with the first item in the queue, prepare event listeners and timeouts for the reply, remove the item, and return `true`.

 `modem.sendCommandNow(command, callback)`
 -----------------------------------------